-ARB 100 Emphasis A - The Formal Language; 3 cr.
+ARB 100 Emphasis A: The Formal Language; 3 cr.
 Designed to initiate non-Arabic-speaking students to the study of standard Arabic, the course aims at enabling foreign students to use and properly pronounce simple Arabic words and to listen, speak, read and write simple sentences.
 This course also offers a preliminary approach to Arabic grammar.
 Beginners need not have any previous knowledge of Arabic.

-ARB 104 Emphasis B - The Spoken (Colloquial) Language-The Lebanese Dialect; 3 cr.
-Emphasis is placed on the elementary means of expression, the basics of pronunciation, and the knowledge of articulation.
+Spoken ARB 104 Emphasis B: The (Colloquial) Language-The Lebanese Dialect; 3 cr.
+Emphasis is placed on the elementary of of means expression, the basics pronunciation, knowledge and the of articulation.
 The course initiates speech and dialogue through audiovisual aids, periodic stays with families, programmed visits to industrial plants, shops, markets, cafes, and sight-seeing in groups or individually.
 Developing elementary vocabulary, learning proper pronunciation, getting the feel of the language.
 No previous knowledge of Arabic is required.